 - Patras – A simple name with a distinctly Greek flare, Patras is Greece’s third-largest city and the regional capital of Western Greece.

 - Santorini – Santorini is a well-known Greek island in the southern Aegean Sea.
-As we look through all the ideas for Greek dog names, we think this is one of the tops!
+As we look through all the ideas, we think this is one of the tops!

 - Sparta – A once prominent city-state in ancient Greece, Sparta has an amazing history.

 - Thessaloniki – Thessaloniki is the second-largest city in Greece and the capital of Greek Macedonia.
 If you can pronounce it, this is a fun, authentic option as we explore Greek dog names.